 Athenian maritime democracy was once again resurgent and in control of a truly unified democratic entity.
-The Boeotians were under nominal Theban leadership, their extensive than Attica, and their population, at nearly 100,000, was larger than Laconia - and they saw no reason to tolerate political subservience to either.
+The Boeotians were under nominal Theban leadership, their agricultural area was richer and more extensive than Attica, and their population, at nearly 100,000, was larger than Laconia - and they saw no reason to tolerate political subservience to either.